The Lennon Sisters: Later career

 Two of their five brothers, Kipp and Pat Lennon, are members of the band Venice, which also includes their cousins Michael and Mark Lennon.
 The Lennon Sisters have frequented The Villages, the world's largest retirement community, for shows.
 They last performed in The Villages on February 15, 2016.

 Members

 Awards

-In 1987 The Lennon Sisters received a star on the Hollywood Walk of Fame at 1500 Vine Street.
+In 1987, The Lennon Sisters received a star on the Hollywood Walk of Fame at 1500 Vine Street.

-In 2001 The Lennon Sisters were inducted into the Vocal Group Hall of Fame.
+In 2001, The Lennon Sisters were inducted into the Vocal Group Hall of Fame.

+In 2022, The Lennon Sisters received the Standard Award from the Great American Songbook Foundation.